Click to Purchase

 4) Apply a coat of background colour over the edge of the masking tape (inside the area you’ll be painting black) and allow to dry.

-5) Use black paint and a small paint roller to fill in your skyline working from top to bottom.
+5) Use Rich Black and a small paint roller to fill in your skyline working from top to bottom.
 Wait for the black paint to dry and then remove the masking tape.

 6) Next, it’s time to create the yellow windows.
 Cut a square or oblong shape out of a potato in whatever size you want the lit windows to be.